 The models show a stronger stratospheric response during La Niña years (Figure 6 f, i, l, o).
-In FullBC and StratBC in particular, this corresponds with a strong tropospheric response.
+In FullBC and StratBC in

+205 particular, this corresponds with a strong tropospheric response.
 The ENSO response in ERA5 differs from the models.

-215 During El Niño years there is a stronger response (relative to neutral years) before SSW events, with a slightly stronger stratospheric response and weaker tropospheric response after SSW events.
+During El Niño years there is a stronger response (relative to neutral years) before SSW events, with a slightly stronger stratospheric response and weaker tropospheric response after SSW events.
 Whereas during La Niña years the normalized Zcap response is weaker before, and stronger after SSW events.

 The sea level pressure response to SSWs is well represented in all model experiments and is similar across different climatologies, i.e. bias correction does not greatly affect the surface response.
-Figure 6 shows the composites of absolute sea

-- 220 level pressure anomalies averaged over 30 days after the central dates of SSWs, and the differences between this quantity in El Niño minus neutral years (middle column), and La Niña minus neutral years (right column).
+Figure 6 shows the composites of absolute sea level pressure anomalies averaged over 30 days after the central dates of SSWs, and the differences between this quantity in El Niño minus neutral years (middle column), and La Niña minus neutral years (right column).
 A negative Arctic Oscillation (AO) pattern following SSWs is seen in all runs.
 The negative AO pattern is stronger in La Niña experiments for the FullBC and StratBC runs.
-These runs both have a stronger La Niña , which relates to the stronger stratospheric Zcap response (in Figure 6 i, o, and Figure 7 h, j), however, there is not a linear relationship between the stratospheric ENSO response and the - 225 surface response.
+These runs both have a stronger La Niña stratospheric Zcap response (Figure 6 i, o, and Figure 7 h, j),

+- 215 however, there is not a linear relationship between the stratospheric ENSO response and the surface response.
 TropBC has a smaller La Niña stratospheric response and surface pressure response (Figure 6 l), but CTRL has a large stratospheric La Niña response (Figure 6 f and Figure 7 g) without a surface pressure response (Figure 6 f).
-Similarly, the and o.
-The weaker Zcap response in Figure 6 during El Niño years can also be seen in the weaker negative AO response in CTRL and TropBC, but not FullBC or StratBC (Figure 8 e, h, k, n).
-The 2-meter temperature response was expected to be quite weak in the model runs, since the same climatological SSTs were used for all runs (except SST - 230 anomalies prescribed in tropical Pacific in El Niño and La Niña- experiments) which dampens the near surface temperature anomalies, however, there was a La Niña El Niño difference of 0.4K across Eurasia in the monthly averaged 2-meter temperature (not shown).
+Similarly, the weaker Zcap response in Figure 6 during El Niño years can be seen in the weaker negative AO response in CTRL and TropBC, but not FullBC or StratBC (Figure 8 e, h, k, n).
+The 2-meter temperature response was expected to be weak in the model runs, since the same climatological SSTs were used for all runs (except SST anomalies prescribed in tropical Pacific in El Niño and La - 220 the same climatological SSTs were used for all runs (except SST anomalies prescribed in tropical Pacific in El Niño and La Niña experiments) which dampens the near surface temperature anomalies, however, there was a La Niña El Niño difference of 0.4K across Eurasia in the monthly averaged 2-meter temperature (not shown).

-3.4 Heat flux Heatflux and wave 1/wave 2 response
+3.4 Heat flux and wave 1/wave 2 response